 The final selection should be based on best fit rather than ruling out suppliers that don’t meet your current contract or an ideal set of terms.

 Once a buyer has awarded a contract the winning supplier is notified.
-Best practice for buyer is to also to notify the unsuccessful suppliers and give them reasons as to why they weren’t successful, so they can improve their bids next time.
+Best practice for buyers is to also notify the unsuccessful suppliers and give them reasons as to why they weren’t successful, so they can improve their bids next time.

 After the contract has been awarded the supplier and the buyer complete what is called a ‘call-off contract’.
-This will include any specific terms the parties have agreed.
-The call-off-contract is then completed and signed, after this the work can begin.
+This will include any specific terms the parties have agreed to.
+The call-off contract is then completed and signed.
+After this, the work can begin.

-We could go on, but if you need further convincing here are 10 reasons why you should be on G-Cloud 10.
+We could go on, but if you need further convincing here’s a breakdown of our 12 reasons to list on G-Cloud 12.

 Applying for G-Cloud

 Applying for G-Cloud is not easy, especially if you want to have a quality and compliant listing.
 Hopeful suppliers must make sure they dedicate the right amount of time and internal resources during the 35-day application window.
 Not sure how long it might take you to apply?
-Our G-Cloud 10 Application Roadmap gives you a good indication of how long each step of the process might take.
+Our G-Cloud application roadmap gives you a good indication of how long each step of the process might take.

 The G-Cloud application is made up of the following: